RoboFAC: A Comprehensive Framework for Robotic Failure Analysis and Correction: The RoboFAC Dataset

 \textbf{Real-World Data.} We collected real-world data for 6 tasks, including two tasks that are not present in the simulation dataset.
 Data collection is performed via teleoperation using the SO-100 robotic arm.
 As with the simulation data, each video is accompanied by a corresponding textual description.

-\subsubsection{Data Annotation}
+\subsubsection{Data Annotation.}

 We annotate the raw data to construct video-based QA samples corresponding to eight question types, which are described in detail in Section~\ref{section: model}.
 These eight question types comprehensively evaluate a model's ability in \textbf{Task Understanding}, \textbf{Failure Analysis}, and \textbf{Failure Correction} based on robot manipulation videos.
 For each question type, we provide five question templates.
-The detailed question templates are given in Appendix~\ref{question_template}.

 For each sample, the reference answer is generated based on the textual description associated with the video.
-For five question types—\textit{task identification}, \textit{task planning}, \textit{failure detection}, \textit{failure identification}, and \textit{failure locating}—the reference answers can be directly extracted from the corresponding textual description, as they have well-defined ground truths.
-For the remaining three types—\textit{failure explanation}, \textit{high-level correction}, and \textit{low-level correction}—we utilize both the video and its corresponding textual description as inputs to GPT-4o to generate the reference answers.
-The exact prompt used for GPT-4o is provided in Appendix~\ref{annotation_prompt}.
-To ensure annotation quality, all outputs from GPT-4o were manually reviewed and corrected.
+For five question types--\textit{task identification}, \textit{task planning}, \textit{failure detection}, \textit{failure identification}, and \textit{failure locating}--the reference answers can be directly extracted from the corresponding textual description, as they have well-defined ground truths.
+For the remaining three types-\textit{failure explanation}, \textit{high-level correction}, and \textit{low-level correction}-we utilize both the video and its corresponding textual description as inputs to GPT-4o to generate the reference answers.